infinitydaemon/cwd-gate/README.md

 Assuming your LAN network is 192.168.1.x and the appliance is on a public IP address [Firewall Reference](https://www.ibm.com/support/pages/using-iptables-block-specific-ports)

+### TOR Router Access

+Every network is different and TOR Router needs to listen to specified interface and IP address.
+Edit the /etc/tor/torrc file and enter the assigned static IP address with port 9050.
+This assigned IP and port will be used as a TOR proxy on your network proxy settings or browser proxy settings.

 * Allow SSH from LAN only

 `iptables -A INPUT -p tcp --dport 22 -s 192.168.1.0/24 -j ACCEPT ` &&